ch359/space/readme.md

 - Left / right arrow keys rotate the ship
 - Up arrow accelerates the ship in the direction of pointing
 - To slow down, you'll need to rotate the ship and accelerate away from the direction of motion

+#### Assets used

+Used some example [Phaser 3 assets](https://github.com/photonstorm/phaser-examples) available under the MIT license.
+Thanks, folks!